AmBadAl/ambadal.github.io/_pages/about.md

 Hi!
 My name is Amirreza (Amir) and I'm currently a predoctoral research fellow in the field of Economics at Stanford Graduate School of Business, CA. Prior to this, I was studying Computer Engineering (and minors in Economics) at Sharif University of Technology, Tehran, Iran.

 My primary research interestes lie in Industrial Organization, Empirical Market Design, and Finance.
-I'm interested in applying computer science tools (Machine Learning, Game Theory, Social Networks) to model economic problems and study how the recent technological advancements can/will shape the future markests, especially urban and financial markets.
+I'm interested in applying computer science tools (Machine Learning, Game Theory, Social Networks) to model economic problems and study how the recent technological advancements (AI and Automation Tools, Blockchain and DeFi) can/will shape different markets, especially within the urban and financial settings.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.